 Just north of Madison Junction, an accessible boardwalk takes you to colorful hydrothermal pools.
 A steep grade exists in the middle of the loop; wheelchair users may require assistance.

 This waterfall, 4.8 miles (7.8 km) north of Madison Junction, is near the edge of the Yellowstone Caldera.
-The new overlook (opening 2011) includes wheelchair-accessible parking, paths, and views.
+The overlook includes wheelchair-accessible parking, paths, and views.